LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 ---
-title: "Live Data Migration In MongoDB"
+title: "How to Migrate Data In MongoDB"
 date: "2020-12-15"
 coverImage: "index.png"
 author: "Chinmaya Pati"